KirillVNaumov/42-Project-Roger-Skyline-1/instructions/instructions.md

 # Roger-skyline

-The project has been done on Debian 9.8.0
+The project has been done on Debian version 9.8.0

 ### Step 1 - Installing Debian VM
 ----------------------------------------